Robert Flournoy Hosford: Death

-Robert Flournoy Hosford died May 16, 1924.
+Hosford died May 16, 1924.
 He is buried in the Hosford Cemetery in Hosford, Florida.

 Ancestry

-Robert Flournoy Hosford's paternal Grandfather immigrated from England around 1800.
+Hosford's paternal Grandfather immigrated from England around 1800.
 His paternal Grandmother Elizabeth Williams is believed to be related to Colonel James Williams, one of the highest ranking American officers to be killed in the American Revolutionary War.
 Both of his maternal grandparents immigrated from Scotland.